Types of Trademark in India

 - It can be rejected because the mark fails to function as a source indicator.

-There has been an introduction of another form of trademark where the "mark" is of sound graphics that distinguishes the products and services of one from the other.
+There has been an introduction of another form of trademark where the "mark" is of sound graphics that distinguish the products and services of one from the other.
 Only those notations of sound that are graphically represented can be registered as trademarks.
 Sound marks being audio form of trademark is challenging but to figure out the accurate nature of the sound mark based on its registration, there needs clarity in graphical representation of the sound design.

 The sound logo can comprise musical notes, words and sound graphics.
 The first Sound Mark to be registered in India was Yahoo yodel followed by Nokia tune.